decisioncoin/decisioncoin.github.io/README.md

 Numerai reports that 20,000+ data scientists that have participated in their crowd-sourced stock market predictions.

+### Distributed Data sets
+Decisioning algorithms need training data to succeed.
+Data creates

+We will dedicate a material potion of DecisionCoin to rewarding data set owners for contributing their data.

 ## [Technical development](/technical/)
 ## [Token](/token/)